jnyaanga/joynyaanga/content/authors/admin/_index.md

 superuser: true
 title: Joy Nyaanga
 ---
-I recently completed my PhD at **Northwestern University** studying the impact of genetic diversity on animal growth and development.
+I completed my PhD at **Northwestern University** studying the impact of genetic diversity on animal growth and development.
-I have since transitioned to a position as a Bioinformatician in the [Andersen Lab](https://andersenlab.org/) where I handle the analysis and organization of all data releases for the _C. elegans_ Natural Diversity Resource ([CeNDR](https://elegansvariation.org)).
+Now, I work as a Senior Bioinformatician at **Lurie Children's Hospital of Chicago** supporting clinical and research analysis needs.
 My professional interests lie in leveraging analytical thinking and reproducible programming to solve complex problems.

-I was first introduced to the wonderful world of programming five years ago.
 Throughout my PhD I was an avid user of the R programming language.
 I used R in all aspects of my research from performing statistical analyses, creating detailed visualizations, to generating comprehensive reports.
-Now, I use bash and Nextflow extensively to organize and analyze whole-genome sequence data.
+Now, I use bash and Nextflow extensively to organize and analyze genomic data.
-When I'm not coding I enjoy all forms of fiction (book and podcast recs welcome!), and exploring the gorgeous city of Chicago.
+When I'm not coding I enjoy all forms of fiction, and exploring the gorgeous city of Chicago.

 Welcome to my [blogdown](https://github.com/rstudio/blogdown)-powered website!
 I'm hoping to share more about my research, exciting projects I've been a part of, and any useful tidbits I come across.
 Please have a look around!

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Nyaanga_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Nyaangsa_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.